wavefrontHQ/docs/pages/doc/ts_random.md

 random(<numberOfTimeSeries>, <expression>)
 random()
 ```
-When used as a filtering function, returns `numberOfTimeSeries` random time series based on the expression.
+When used as a filtering function, returns the specified number of time series chosen randomly from the series described by the expression.

-When used with no parameters, returns random values between 0.0 and 1.0.
+When used as a value generator (no parameters), returns a series of random values between 0.0 and 1.0.

 ## Parameters
+### Filtering Function
 <table style="width: 100%;">
 <tbody>
 <thead>